atomone-hub/genesis/README.md

   contract chain or an instance on a parent chain) with a well-defined governing body or bodies that dictate the governance and economic rules internal to that zone.
 A zone is sovereign or partially sovereign.
-* Fork: a pure copy or an opinionated copy of a distribution with either substantially the same or different blockchain software.
+* Fork: an exact copy of a distribution with either the same or different blockchain software, usually with a different chain identifier than the original.
-* Spoon: like a fork but more inclusive of more distributions, and more as a means to invite members to entirely new projects rather than to mutate from the starting point of the original host.
+* Air-drop: like a fork but with modifications to the distribution such as by including a new premine, or excluding addresses (such as those on sanctions lists), or changing the number of tokens for an address in any way, or even including modified or unmodified distributions of other chains.
-* Split: a fork including the original (if it survives) that preserves the overall invariant that any specific token or member that goes to one fork does not appear in any other.
+* Split: an air-drop of a chain that modifies the distribution based on staker voting activity in both consensus and governance through their cryptographic signatures as well as any other criteria based on a well defined and prominent self-reinforcing constitution; or a fork of a chain with a modified constitution or modified software that is intended to achieve the same.

 ----------------------------------------
 # Objectives